ladybug-tools/spider-gbxml-fixer/README.md

 <summary class=sumHeader title="What you you really want?" >To Do / Wish List</summary>

+* 2019-05-18 ~ Add module to compare surfaces coordinates with coordinates in spaces
 * 2019-05-10 ~ Add fix for interior surfaces with single adjacent space
 * 2019-04-03 ~ Identify surface edges with multiple vertices where two are sufficient
 * 2019-03-12 ~ Add check for openings larger or outside their parent surface